-Through the initiative of high school faculty member Scott Cowle, Mentor College embarked on an ambitious project in 2003.
+Through the initiative of high school faculty member Scott Cowle, Mentor College embarked on an ambitious project in 2004.
 Mr. Cowle wanted to give our senior students (Grades 8 to 12) the opportunity to hear lectures from newsmakers on “Canada’s Place in the World Today”.
 That year, in the first instalment of the Speaker Series, the school welcomed Gwynne Dyer, Major-General Lewis Mackenzie, & Craig Kielburger.

 2018/2019 – Craig Kielburger

 2017/2018 – Heather Moyse

 2010/2011 – General Rick Hillier & Robin Wizsowaty

 2006/2007 – Dr. Richard Heinzl & Dr. Samantha Nutt

 2005/2006 – Stephen Lewis, Romeo Dallaire, & Roberta Bondar